SabrinaStoekly/quiz_website/README.md

   - I've tested to play the quiz in different browers and different devices.
   - Ive had a few problem with a the "Go Again" button and I could not understand how to make the  button work.
 I spoke to Spence Barriball, my mentor, and he was able to guide me and point me to the correct direction.
-  - When I fis ran my JavaScript code on the JShint I got sever l warning "	'const'('let') is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
+  - When I first ran my JavaScript code on the JShint I got sever l warning "	'const'('let') is available in ES6 (use 'esversion: 6') or Mozilla JS extensions (use moz)."
 That was easily solver with a comment placed at the very start of the code (/*jshint esversion: 6 */.)

  <img src="assets/readme_imgs/Accessibility.jpg" alt="Accesibility">